 - Based on the results of the FAFSA, you may be offered funding through the Federal Direct Loan program.
-The annual loan limit for the Direct Loan for graduate students is $20,500.
+The annual loan limit for the Direct Unsubsidized Loan for graduate students is $20,500.
 Federal Unsubsidized Direct Loans first disbursed before 7/1/18 have an interest rate of 6.00% + 1.0669% origination fee.
-The interest rate will change 7-1-18 to 6.60%; origination fee may change 10-1-18.
+The interest rate changed on 7-1-18 to 6.60%; origination fee changed 10-1-18 to 1.062%.

 - Completing your Direct Loan process may require additional loan processes.

-1. Accept your Direct Loan award online at http://my.tcu.edu/ – Financial Aid – Accept/Decline Financial Aid.
+1. Accept your Direct Loan award in the TCU portal at http://my.tcu.edu/ – Financial Aid – Accept/Decline Financial Aid.

 2.TCU may notify you via email to complete the Master Promissory Note (MPN) for your Federal Direct Loan and/or complete loan entrance counseling.
-Go to https://www.studentloans.gov/ and click on the Log In button.
+Go to https://studentloans.gov/ and click on the Log In button.
 You will need your FSA ID to log in.
-Click on Complete Direct Subsidized/Unsubsidized Loan Master Promissory Note.
+Click on Complete Loan Agreement for a Subsidized/Unsubsidized Loan (MPN).
 TCU will receive electronic confirmation that you have completed the MPN process.
 It may take a couple of days for this to show as completed on the web portal.